SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Installing_Windows.md

 After installing the necessary drivers, you might need to install some additional drivers for hardware like multiport IO cards.
 Check the Device Manager:

 1. Go to *Start > Control Panel > System*, go to the *Hardware* tab if necessary, and click *Device Manager*.
-2. If you notice any items marked with an exclamation icon, proceed to step 3.
+1. If you notice any items marked with an exclamation icon, proceed to step 3.
 Otherwise, close the Device Manager.
-3. Right-click an item marked with an exclamation icon, and select *Properties*.
+1. Right-click an item marked with an exclamation icon, and select *Properties*.
 Then choose to reinstall the driver.
-4. Select *Search for a suitable driver for my device (recommended)*, and click *Next*.
+1. Select *Search for a suitable driver for my device (recommended)*, and click *Next*.
-5. Insert the CD containing the driver for the device in question, and click *Next*.
+1. Insert the CD containing the driver for the device in question, and click *Next*.
-6. Finish the wizard.
+1. Finish the wizard.
-7. Repeat steps 3 to 6 for all other items marked with an exclamation icon.
+1. Repeat steps 3 to 6 for all other items marked with an exclamation icon.

 > [!NOTE]
 > The driver for the PCI serial port can be found on the MOXA CD:
-> - DRIVERS\\WIN...\\SMARTIO\\MXSER.INF
+> - DRIVERS\WIN...\SMARTIO\MXSER.INF
 > When this driver is installed, the Found New Hardware wizard will start.
 Follow the wizard and let it search for the suitable driver on the MOXA CD:
-> - DRIVERS\\WIN\...\\SMARTIO\\MXSPORT.INF
+> - DRIVERS\WIN...\SMARTIO\MXSPORT.INF